blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-Komodo-Basic-API.rst

 The user should manually delete the blockchain data before initiating this parameter ===link to manual deletion instructions===.

-The ``-reindex`` parameter is NOT a viable alternative method for re-syncing the blockchain in this circumstance.
+* Note: the ``-reindex`` parameter is NOT a viable alternative method for re-syncing the blockchain in this circumstance.

 Usage: